l33tn00b/mcserver_velocity/README.md

 ## Paper as server
 Stupid does.
 Just dump it in a directory below the user's home.
 Repeat for each individual server you might want to run using differently named directories below user home.
+We'll run the server from a `screen` session since we don't have an admin panel / server wrapper.
+Thus, we may safely detach from the server at startup (from inside a systemd unit file) and re-attach at will later on for admin tasks.
 - download and install Paper: https://docs.papermc.io/paper/getting-started
 - create dir for each server, install there
   - ```cd ~```